Mountain Skills Courses

 How much is the course and how do I book?

-The course costs £125 per person for the two days tuition and the assessment (and certificate if you pass).
+The course costs £150 per person for the two days tuition and the assessment (and certificate if you pass).
+Discounts are available for multiple bookings.
 To book please see the above dates and click on the one you are interested in and follow the instructions.
 Please ensure you have read the Terms and Conditions.

 I can't make the dates you are offering but I want to do the course